 Project communication planning has two dimensions.
 One is sending or conveying information, the other is receiving information.
 In order to facilitate communication, both the project team and the client have to carry out their responsibilities.

 A project communication plan defines how the information is delivered between the parties throughout the project.
 It defines who is responsible for conveying what type of information.
-Communication plays a key role in the success of a project throughout the projects life cycle.
+Communication plays a key role in the success of a project throughout the project’s life cycle.
 It is important to have a good relationship between the parties involved in the project.
-Therefore having a project communication plan ensures to have a general understanding of what’s happening and how your project is going.
+Therefore having a well-created project communication plan template ensures to have a general understanding of what’s happening and how your project is going.

 Your project’s communication plan should be specific to your project because all the projects are different.
 Large projects have various stakeholders and communication needs.
 On the other hand, small and less complex projects have fewer requirements.
-Therefore, communication plans should be tailored considering different goals, budget, and deliverables of projects.
+Therefore, communication plans should be tailored considering different goals, budgets, and deliverables of projects.

 Communication Plan Example